Back to results

 Additional information

 Tours will take place throughout the day subject to demand and do not require booking.
-Alongside opening or the heritage Open days festival, Friday evening September 6th: 6.30pm in the school hall: ‘Remember when - Shopping in Didsbury’– a talk by Local Historian Dr Diana Leitch –suggested donation £5 towards local charities.
+Alongside opening or the heritage Open days festival, Friday evening September 12th: 6.30pm in the school hall: ‘Some Didsbury buildings - those that disappeared during the 19th and 20th centuries and those that survived to the present day’– a talk by Local Historian Dr Diana Leitch – Suggested donation £5 towards the British Red Cross who worked tirelessly to support families in the flooding of the River Mersey on New Year’s Day.

 Check out our online channels